GoogleCloudPlatform/document-ai-samples/incubator-tools/combine_address_line/README.md

-# Combine Address Lines

-* Author: docai-incubator@google.com

-## Disclaimer

-This tool is not supported by the Google engineering team or product team.
-It is provided and supported on a best-effort basis by the DocAI Incubator Team.
-No guarantees of performance are implied.

-## Purpose and Description
+# Purpose and Description

 Customer requires a post processing script which combines the split address into one address.
 In the parsed sample json file it is observed that the single address_line item has been split into four multiple address_lines.

 This can be corrected by combining the address lines into a single address and removing other split address elements in the json.
 The json Entity keys Normalized Vertices and Text Segments indexes are to be updated properly with correct values when the address line is combined.

 ## Prerequisites